volodymyrhudyma/blog/content/blog/exclamation-mark-operator-in-typescript.md

 };
 ```

-#### In Unit Tests

 ## When It Is Not Useful?

 Basically, by using this operator, you say to the TypeScript: "I know better than you and I take all responsibility for it", therefore now you have way more responsibility for your code.

 If for any reason, your assertion would not be true, the run-time error will happen.

-That's the reason using it is not the best idea for 90% of the cases.
+That's the reason using it is not the best idea for 99% of the cases.

 So, think twice before using it.

+## Summary

+**Non-Null Assertion Operator** forces the compiler to ignore **undefined** or **null** types.

+Developers need to be extremely careful when using it, since a misuse leads to a run-time errors we are responsible for and that could be prevented by the TypeScript

+However, in some special cases it makes your code a little less verbose and allows to skip writing some additional if checks.